sadsfae/ansible-elk/README.md

 ## Notes
    - Current ELK version is 6.x but you can checkout the 5.6 or 2.4 branch if you want that series
+   - I will update this playbook for major ELK versions going forward as time allows.
    - Sets the nginx htpasswd to admin/admin initially
    - nginx ports default to 80/8080 for Kibana and SSL cert retrieval (configurable)
    - Uses OpenJDK for Java